What GSA Schedule Contractors Need to Know About the Buy American Act (BAA)

 Executive Order 14005

-President Biden issued Executive Order 14005 during his first week in office for “Ensuring the Future is Made in All of America by All of America’s Workers”.
+Former President Biden issued Executive Order 14005 for “Ensuring the Future is Made in All of America by All of America’s Workers”.
 The goal is to procure goods, products and materials produced in the United States.
 In the EO there are the following fundamental conditions, to name a few:

 Executive Order 14036

-President Biden released Executive Order 14036 “Promoting Competition in the American Economy” on July 9, 2021.
+Former President Biden released Executive Order 14036 “Promoting Competition in the American Economy” on July, 2021.
 This EO's purpose was to increase competition within the American economy by having a competitive marketplace for better jobs, buyer choices, improve quality of life, and lower prices.

-The EO imposes antitrust laws on major issues to make changes in labor and employment, agriculture, internet platforms, healthcare, transportation sector and defense procurement.
+The EO imposed antitrust laws on major issues to make changes in labor and employment, agriculture, internet platforms, healthcare, transportation sector and defense procurement.

 The Final BAA Rule

-The Final Rule was issued on March 7, 2022 by the Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA) amending the FAR to execute regulations established in the E.O. seen above.
-This rule will be implemented on October 25, 2022.
+The Final Rule was issued in 2022 by the Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA) amending the FAR to execute regulations established in the E.O. seen above.

 Moving Forward with the BAA

-These Buy American Executive Orders outline compliance and federal purchasing of domestic products and services.
-It’s important you stay on top of the BAA and any updates surrounding BAA legislation because it could affect what products and materials federal agencies purchase from your GSA Schedule contract.
+These Executive Actions outline the importance of compliance and federal purchasing of domestic products and services, and we anticipate it'll only increase from here on out under the Trump Administration.
+It’s important you stay on top of the BAA and any updates surrounding buy America legislation.
 To learn about future updates to BAA and the world of government contracting, check out our blog and our monthly newsletter.
 If you have questions about the BAA and how it relates to your GSA Schedule, or you are interested in getting a GSA Schedule, please reach out to a member of the Winvale team.